 Assessment Point Total Percent of Grade Grade Breakdown

-Exams 135 pts 27% 90% - 100% = A
+Exams 135 pts 20% 90% - 100% = A

-Quizzes 120 pts 24% 80% - 89% = B
+Quizzes 120 pts 17.5% 80% - 89% = B

-Lab project 245 pts 49% 70% - 79% = C
+Lab project 245 pts 36% 70% - 79% = C

-Total points 500 pts 100% 60% - 69% = D
+Attendance 100 pts 14.5% 60% - 69% = D

-below $60\% = F$
+Lab Attendance 85 pts 12% below $60\% = F$

+Total points 685 pts 100%

 - Exams [135 points].
-Exam 1 is worth 60 points and Exam 2 is worth 75 points. - O Justification for assessment.
+Exam 1 is worth 60 points and Exam 2 is worth 75 points. - Justification for assessment.
 In order for you to earn a psychology degree, you need to understand basic research design and statistics.
 Exams encourage you to study the course material and store it in long-term memory so you can retrieve it later to learn in your advanced psychology classes.
-Exam 2 is cumulative. - Exam format.
-Exams are completed on Blackboard and open book/open notes, but not open-Google.
+Exam 2 is cumulative. - o Exam format.
+Exams are completed in person according to the schedule below and open book/open notes, but not open-Google.
 Exams will cover material from the textbook, lectures, and class discussions.
 Exams will include factual and conceptual questions, problems, and questions that require you to think about the concepts and apply them to a new topic. - Exam timing.
 Exams will be available for a given time window.
-You will have 60 minutes for Exam 1 and 100 minutes for Exam 2; you must complete them in one sitting.
+You will have 50 minutes (one class period) for Exam 1 and 2 hours for Exam 2 (completed during finals week; you must complete them in one sitting.
 Given the time limit and applied questions, you should study for exams. - Quizzes [120 points].
-You will have 6 online quizzes worth 10 points each. - O Justification for assessment.
+You will have 6 online quizzes worth 20 points each. - O Justification for assessment.
 A basic learning principle in cognitive psychology is the testing effect that material is learned better if it is retrieved from memory through frequent testing.
 Quizzes require you to retrieve information from memory, which helps you understand your knowledge.
-Quizzes also prepare you for exams. - o Quiz timing and format.
+Quizzes also prepare you for exams. - Quiz timing and format.
 Quizzes are completed on Blackboard and are open-book, but not open-Google.
-Quizzes are untimed but must be completed in one session. - Lab project [245 points].
+You will have 30 minutes to complete the quizzes and they must be completed in one session. - Lab project [245 points].
 You will complete an experiment that requires you to create a hypothesis, read research papers, design an experiment, collect and analyze data, and understand results.
 This project will culminate in an APA-style report worth 100 points.
-Students will also present their findings in lab and draft a poster in preparation for Capstone. - Justification for assessment.
+Students will also present their findings in lab and draft a poster in preparation for Capstone. - O Justification for assessment.
 The lab project assesses your ability to apply the knowledge gained in class to your own project.
 Running your own experiment is "hands-on" it allows you to learn by doing rather than just listening and reading. - Assignment timing and format.
 Worksheets and paper drafts help you develop your project.
-They are 15 or 25 points each and due on Blackboard. - o Individual and group work.
+They are 15 or 25 points each and due on Blackboard.

+o Individual and group work.
 You will work with a group on your lab project, but all submitted work should be completed by you.